Minimum Viable Definition of BPM Technology, Part 2: The BPM Core

 - BUSINESS – Concepts of work are first-class citizens of BPM technology.
 The implication is that BPM technology is directly usable by business people.

-To complete BPM software technology as a full solution, the automation artefact manufacturing life-cycle is added:
+To complete BPM technology as a full software solution, the automation artefact manufacturing life-cycle is added:

-- MANAGEMENT – The concepts of modeling, manufacturing, use and management of automation artefacts are first-class citizens of BPM technology.
+- MANAGEMENT – The concepts of modeling, manufacturing, use and management of process automation artefacts are first-class citizens of BPM software technology.
 The implication is that BPM technology is technology which empowers business management to automate work processes, thus directly affecting organizational capabilities.

 Tooling and integration technology is not part of the Minimum Viable Definition; nevertheless these capabilities are required for any given BPM product to be useful.

-- TECHNOLOGY – Organization-ready capabilities typical of business-class software with tooling and integration, interfaces for use with multiple systems and users, all make BPM software technology packages usable in a business environment.
+- TECHNOLOGY – Organization-ready capabilities typical of business-class software with tooling, integration, and interfaces for use with multiple systems and users, all make BPM software technology packages usable in a business environment.

 With these canonical components of a Minimum Viable Definition, we can now craft an actual definition that is concise and compelling, and we’ll also add to the Definition a statement of the implications of that Definition.

-Minimum Viable Definition Of BPM Software Technology
+Minimum Viable Definition Of BPM Technology

 Papers I and II in the BPM Technology As Revolutionary Enabler series have explored BPM software technology and the Minimum Viable Definition.
 Papers III and IV will explore the state-of-the-art in BPM technology, some of the challenges of using the technology, and the responsibility of management to step up around BPM usage culture.